 Policy Detail Screens

-- The bottom of the screen always contains policy coverage.
+- The bottom of every policy screen contains policy coverage.
 In addition, the bottom gives access to information unique to the policy type, or that have an impact on premium.
 See the more detailed samples by clicking on the links below.

 Line of Business Differences

-This web site the Auto screen as an example.
-However, there are similar screens for Boat, Commercial, Earthquake, Fire (includes homeowner, mobile home, etc), Flood, Health, Life, Worker's Compensation, and a miscellaneous screen for rare policies that don't fit the more standard lines of business.
+This web page shows the Auto screen as an example.
+However, there are similar screens for Boat, Commercial, Earthquake, Fire (includes homeowner, dwelling, mobile home, etc), Flood, Health, Life, Worker's Compensation, and a miscellaneous screen for rare policies that don't fit the more standard lines of business.
 There is even a separate screen for Financial Services, or Investments, for agencies who cater to Series 6/7 products.

-Near the top of the screen, notice the row of four tabs.
-They show the year, make, and model of the vehicles on this policy, and let you switch between all vehicles covered by the policy.
+Near the top of the screen, just under the carrier field, notice the row of four tabs.
+They show the year, make, and model of the vehicles covered by this policy.
+Those tabs let you switch between all of this policy's vehicles.
 Above those tabs you'll see the policy information -- Status, Policy Number, Dates, Carrier, etc.

 Below those tabs you'll see the risk information, vehicles in this case.
 Simply click a tab to see the detail for that vehicle.
-Policies with only one primary risk, like a Fire Policy, will not have a row of tabs, although the risk information is in the same relative location.
+Policies with only one primary risk, such as a Fire Policy, will not have that row of tabs, although the risk information is in the same relative location.

 Closer to the bottom of the screen, beneath the risk info, is another row of tabs.
 Each one gives a view of the limits, coverage, and other policy features and options.
 Naturally, this information varies quite a bit from one line of business to another.